mtkramer/deducer/README.md

 # What I Learned
 * Improved JS/HTML/CSS skills
-* Login/Authentication review
+* Brush up on React skills and learn React Native, Context, and Hooks
-* Understanding and use of convolution neural networks
+* Understanding and use of Tensorflow 2.x
-* Deep learning frameworks
+* Update Tensorflow 1.x to 2.x

 # Possible Future Updates
 * Multiple file type support